-(This form can b e used as a t elephone refere ence or used as a written refer ence) The following person: (list t name) has expressed an into erest in working with Horse Sport Ireland (A .ffiliate) as: (list position).
+(This form can b e used as a t telephone refere ence or used as a written refer ence) The following person: (list t name) has expressed an into erest in working with Horse Sport Ireland (A .ffiliate) as: (list position).
 If you are happy to comple ete this refere ence, any inform nation will be treated with due confidentiality and in accordance with re elevant legislo ation and guida nce.
 Informa tion will only be s hared with the person conducting the ass sessment of t he candidate's s suitability for the post, if they are offered the position.
-We appreci ate you being extremely can did, open and l honest in your e valuation.
+We appreci ate you being g extremely can did, open and l honest in your e valuation.
 How long have you known this person?
 In what capacity do you kr now this pers on?
 What attributes does this person have that would mal ce them suite ed to this work?
-Please rate this person on the following g (tick one box) for each state ement) Poor Average Good Very Good Excellent Responsibility Maturity 0.16 Self-motivation Can motivate others Energy
+Please rate this person on the following g (tick one box j for each stat ement) Poor Average Good Very Good Excellent Responsibility Maturity Self-motivation Can motivate others Energy

 This post may involve substantia l access to young people.
-In H SI we are committed to the welfare and
+In HS SI we are committed to the welfare and

 protection of young people.
-Wo ould you have any reason at a III to be concerned about this applicant
+Wo ould you have any reason at a Il to be concerned about this applicant

 being in contact with children ar nd young people?
 (Please tick)

 Yes: No:

 In Northern Ireland have you referred this individual to the e Disclosure & Barring Service list for

 barring?

-Voc No

 Yes: No:

 (If you answer "Yes", we will con tact you in confidence)

 Signed:

 Print Name:

+rint Name.

 Date:

 Position in Organisation:

-rosition in Organisation.

-Name of Chile (Ourse) institute

 Name of Club/Organisation: